davidfig/json-bump/README.md

 # json-bump
 bumps the "version" entry for a JSON file

+## Version 1.0.0 note
+With version 1.0.0, the node.js version returns a promise.
+Use async/await to ensure package.json gets properly written.

 ## rationale

 An easy to use component to bump the [semver](http://semver.org/) version of a JSON file.
 Includes both an exported package and a CLI.